antononcube/RakuForPrediction-book/Articles/Introduction-to-Data-Wrangling-with-Raku.md

     - I implemented such agent in WL, [AAv5].

-    - It would be both nice and interesting to make Raku implementation.
+    - It would be both nice and interesting to make a Raku implementation.

 - More extensive unit tests